paulobarchi/BMAStellarMasses/README.md

 ### File structure

-Copy (or clone) these files to your directory ("/BMAStellarMass/", for example)
+Copy (or clone) the files in this repository to your directory ("/BMAStellarMass/", for example).

 File structure needed: